Ask Yourself, “Am I a Workaholic?”

 Take steps to limit the intrusion of work into your personal life.
 Don’t bring work home with you and put your phone on Do Not Disturb during family time.
 Resist the temptation to hop on your computer from home to just do “one little thing.”
 Before you know it, that five minutes turned into the entire evening.

-Your life is out of balance if your work comes at the expense of family, friends and physical health.
+Your life is out of balance if your work comes at the expense of family, friends or physical health.
 If others have told you that you need to cut down on work, listen to them.

 Well-rounded people cultivate relationships outside of work, and strong relationships are critical to having a long, healthy and happy life.
 People without strong personal relationships often suffer from depression and premature death.